 Pimsleur is an audio course broken up into 30 minute lessons.
 It was literally designed so that you could practice on your time.
 Pimsleur recommends that you try to work through a single lesson on a daily basis for the best results.

 It’s not hard to think of ways to squeeze the needed 30 minutes into your daily schedule.
-I love courses like this because it helps you fill in those seemingly random gaps of time throughout the day with valuable language practice.
+I love courses like this because it helps you fill in those seemingly random gaps of time throughout the day with valuable practice.

 At the time it made sense because businessmen were probably responsible for the bulk of international travel.
 But present day that’s simply not the case.
+The average learner using Pimsleur is probably not a businessman.

 “…the context in use was completely irrelevant to me.
 If you are a married businessman with children, planning to do some shopping and eating out in restaurants, then Pimsleur (at least the Hungarian version) is perfect for you.